theodox/theodox.github.io/pelican/content/dont_endorse.md

 Date: 2015-09-16 15:09:00.001
 Category: blog
 Tags: techart
-Slug: _i-don't-endorse-this_
+Slug: dont_endorse
 Authors: Steve Theodore
 Summary: Ah, XKCD.
-Get out of my mind, dammit.
+Get out of my head, dammit.

 ..
 But I could not resist.
 The original title was _Automation comes from the Latin word meaning 'self', and 'mating', which means 'screwing_'